-Organisations may choose to outsource global payroll if they don't have a legal entity set up in regions where they are building out new teams.
+Organizations may choose to outsource global payroll if they don't have a legal entity set up in regions where they are building out new teams.
 Setting up new legal entities can be time-consuming and difficult to maintain in the long run.
 Additionally, payroll practitioners are often certified at a regional or national level and can feel unequipped to take on new regulatory environments.

 Senior leaders still need payroll expertise in all the regions they operate in to help support their payroll teams.
-However, adding payroll personnel headcount in each new region can be a time-consuming endeavor – especially for organisations looking at their hiring plans for their complete workforce.
+However, adding payroll personnel headcount in each new region can be a time-consuming endeavor – especially for organizations looking at their hiring plans for their complete workforce.
 If your business is expanding at a rate requiring unplanned headcount, a managed payroll solution can help take this demand off your plate.

 The value of a single solution

-It's common for organisations to manage payroll in each of their operating regions separately in the beginning.
+It's common for organizations to manage payroll in each of their operating regions separately in the beginning.
 But this fragmented approach can quickly lead to multiple systems and widely varied services in each country.
 Read about the single global payroll system approach.

 Hear from real leaders

-A truly global payroll delivery method can bring significant benefits to an organisation.
+A truly global payroll delivery method can bring significant benefits to an organization.
 To better understand the strategies payroll leaders face, Ceridian hosted a panel discussion at its Ceridian World Tour.
 Read about some of the key takeaways of managing multi-regional payroll operations.

 Chapter 4: Gaining deeper insights into your multi-regional workforce

 It’s essential to leverage data insights to gain a competitive edge in today’s fast-paced environment.
-The increasing imperative to do more with less has many organisations and their investors focused on financials and the impact of each business cost.
+The increasing imperative to do more with less has many organizations and their investors focused on financials and the impact of each business cost.